mabalaru/near-doc/enroll-your-node.md

 ```

-## check that your pool and your node are correctly configured
+## Check that your pool

-First you can check as upper steps, does the pool is in the validators set.
+First you can check as upper steps, is the pool in the validators set.

 Next, check the seat price: